heavyai/heavydb/README.md

 # Using

-The [`startmapd`](startmapd) wrapper script may be used to start MapD Core in a testing environment.
+The [`startomnisci`](startomnisci) wrapper script may be used to start MapD Core in a testing environment.
 This script performs the following tasks:

 - initializes the `data` storage directory via `initdb`, if required
-- starts the main MapD Core server, `mapd_server`
+- starts the main MapD Core server, `omnisci_server`
-- starts the MapD Core web server, `mapd_web_server`, for serving MapD Immerse
+- starts the MapD Core web server, `omnisci_web_server`, for serving MapD Immerse
 - offers to download and import a sample dataset, using the `insert_sample_data` script
 - attempts to open MapD Immerse in your web browser

-Assuming you are in the `build` directory, and it is a subdirectory of the `mapd-core` repository, `startmapd` may be run by:
+Assuming you are in the `build` directory, and it is a subdirectory of the `mapd-core` repository, `startomnisci` may be run by:

-    ../startmapd
+    ../startomnisci

 ## Starting Manually